Humans of Georges River

 Why do we need this project?

 Humans of Georges River matters because it offers a true reflection of our community.
 Every portrait and story is a tribute to the rich cultural fabric of our LGA.
-These stories will become part of our Local Studies Collection, creating a living archive for generations.
+These stories will become part of our Community History Collection, creating a living archive for generations.

 How can I have my say?